Want to go get some lunch? There’s that new Thai place that opened a few months ago.

 If you get everything solved and everyone’s happy, ask the customer to write a new review.
 If you’ve handled everything professionally and compassionately it’s entirely possible that you’ve gained a lifelong customer from a formerly bad review.

 That’s it!
 Now you have 9 great ways to get more product reviews on your website and increase social proof.
+Take a look at this list of social proof software tools you can use to make it ridiculously easy.

 Both are great ways to boost conversions, but if you’re looking for more, be sure to check out our beginner’s guide to conversion rate optimization or these awesome ways to increase your conversion rate throughout your sales funnel.